Stefanie Sun: 2010–2019: It's Time, Kepler, and No. 13 – A Dancing Van Gogh

-In February 2014, Sun released her Sun embarked on her eleventh studio album Kepler.
+In February 2014, Sun released her eleventh studio album Kepler.
 She embarked on the Kepler World Tour in support of the album that same month, which attracted over 760,000 people before its conclusion in July 2015.
 Sun also has a wax figure of herself at the Madame Tussauds Singapore wax museum which portrays her signature look during her 2014 Kepler World Tour.
 The wax figure took around four months to make, costing SG$300,000.

 2020–present: Aut Nihilo Tour

 In early January 2020, she collaborated with Taiwanese band, Mayday, to release the new version of their 2000 hit "Tenderness".
 On 27 May 2022, more than 240 million people watched Sun performed in a one hour virtual concert streamed on Douyin.
 On 5 April 2025, Sun begun her new world tour after a decade of hiatus.